Congenital Adrenal Hyperplasia Caused by 21-Hydroxylase Deficiency

 In both forms, adrenal androgen levels are elevated, causing virilization.

-The salt-wasting form is the most severe and accounts for 70% of classic 21-hydroxylase deficiency cases; there is complete deficiency of enzyme activity that leads to very low levels of cortisol and aldosterone.
+The salt-wasting form is the more severe and accounts for the majority of classic 21-hydroxylase deficiency cases (75% of infants with classic 21-hydroxylase deficiency experience a salt-wasting adrenal crisis) (2); there is complete (< 1% of normal activity) deficiency of enzyme activity that leads to very low levels of cortisol and aldosterone.
 Because minimal aldosterone is secreted, salt is lost, leading to hyponatremia, hyperkalemia, and increased plasma renin activity.

-In the simple virilizing form, cortisol synthesis is impaired, leading to increased androgen activity, but there is sufficient enzyme activity to maintain normal, or only slightly decreased, aldosterone production.
+In the simple virilizing form, cortisol synthesis is impaired, leading to increased androgen activity, but there is sufficient enzyme activity (1 to 10% of normal activity) to maintain normal, or only slightly decreased, aldosterone production(1).

 Nonclassic 21-hydroxylase deficiency is more common than classic 21-hydroxylase deficiency.
-Incidence ranges from 1/1000 to 1/2000 live births in White people (0.1 to 0.2%) to 1 to 2% in certain ethnic groups (eg, people of Ashkenazi Jewish ancestry).
+Incidence ranges from approximately 1/1000live births in White people (0.1%) to approximately 3% in certain ethnic groups (eg, people of Ashkenazi Jewish ancestry) (3).

 General references

-Children with nonclassic 21-hydroxylase deficiency do not have symptoms at birth and usually do not present until childhood or adolescence.
-Affected females may have early pubic hair development, advanced bone age, hirsutism, oligomenorrhea, and/or acne; these symptoms may resemble the manifestations of polycystic ovary syndrome.
+Children with nonclassic 21-hydroxylase deficiency do not have symptoms at birth and usually do not present until childhood or adolescence (1).
+Affected females may have early pubic hair development, advanced bone age, hirsutism, oligomenorrhea, and/or acne; these symptoms may resemble the manifestations of polyendocrine metabolic ovarian syndrome.
 Affected males may have early pubic hair development, growth acceleration, and advanced bone age.

 • Possibly ACTH stimulation test

 Routine newborn screening typically includes measuring serum levels of 17-hydroxyprogesterone.
-If levels are elevated, the diagnosis of 21-hydroxylase deficiency is confirmed by identifying low blood levels of cortisol and by identifying high blood levels of DHEA, androstenedione, and testosterone1).
+If levels are elevated, the diagnosis of 21-hydroxylase deficiency is confirmed by identifying low blood levels of cortisol and by identifying high blood levels of DHEA, androstenedione, and testosterone.
+Rarely, the diagnosis is uncertain, and levels of these hormones must be measured before and 60 minutes after ACTH is given (ACTH or cosyntropin stimulation test).
+Genetic testing is performed if results are inconclusive (1).
 In patients who develop symptoms later, ACTH stimulation testing may help, but genotyping may be required.

 Children with the salt-wasting form have hyponatremia and hyperkalemia; low levels of deoxycorticosterone, corticosterone, and aldosterone; and high levels of renin.